 The mediation process is a voluntary and confidential one that empowers the parties to a dispute to reach an agreement by mutual consent.
-A mediator is a trained neutral person and a facilitator who assists two or more parties in resolving conflict.
+A mediator is a trained neutral person and a facilitator who empowers two or more parties to resolve conflict.

 The mediator does not take sides or make a decision for the parties.
 A mediator does not declare a winner or a loser, make findings of fact, rule on issues of law, or coerce parties to reach a settlement.

 • Cost -- mediation takes less time than litigation and is considerably less expensive;

 • Confidentiality -- unlike litigation, mediation is completely confidential, with exceptions;

 • Control -- the parties have control over the outcome in mediation.
 In litigation, a judge or jury makes a decision for the parties and the parties have no control over the outcome;

 • Compliance -- a mediated agreement is enforceable by a court; compliance with the agreement is high because the parties have worked together to create the agreement;

 • Mutuality -- when parties agree to mediate, they often are ready to meet somewhere in the middle or to make movement toward each other.
 The process of mediation allows for dignity and for relationships to be preserved, unlike contentious, adversarial, and prolonged litigation; and

 • Support -- mediators are trained to be neutral and to help facilitate communication and negotiation so that the parties are able to come up with creative solutions to identified issues.